psf/requests/docs/user/advanced.rst

 Configuring Requests
 --------------------

-Sometimes you may want to configure a request to customize it's behavior.
+Sometimes you may want to configure a request to customize its behavior.
 To do this, you can pass in a ``config`` dictionary to a request or session.
 See the :ref:`Configuration API Docs <configurations>` to learn more.